When Keto Energy Doesn’t Feel Stable

 Instead, it reflects a transition phase where:

-- energy systems are shifting
+- Energy systems are shifting

-- water balance is adjusting
+- Water balance is adjusting

-- mineral needs temporarily increase
+- Mineral needs temporarily increase

 Once the body becomes fully adapted to ketosis, energy stability often improves.